cerb/cerb.github.io/_guides/integrations/salesforce/sso-openid.md

 # Introduction

-This guide demonstrates how to enable one-click single sign-on (SSO) for Cerb workers by authenticating against existing Salesforce accounts using the OpenID Connect (OIDC) stanard.
+This guide demonstrates how to enable one-click single sign-on (SSO) for Cerb workers by authenticating against existing Salesforce accounts using the OpenID Connect (OIDC) standard.

 <div class="cerb-box note">
 <p>The email address for each account in Salesforce will need to be associated with a worker record in Cerb.
 You can also disable password-based logins for those accounts.</p>